Kent Creative (Kent Creative Arts CIC) is an independent cultural organisation based in Faversham, Kent, UK.

 . the desire to support entrepreneurial trends amongst creatives and help them realise their full potential;

-. the belief that the value of creativity, arts and culture in Kent should be more widely recognized for their contribution to our well-being and economy;
+. the belief that the value of creativity, arts and culture in Kent should be widely recognized for their contribution to businesses and our economy ;

-. the belief that arts and culture should be taken more seriously by businesses.
-Culture does raise the profile of the county.
+. the belief that culture does raise the profile of the county.
 The Canterbury Festival, Turner Contemporary and Broadstairs Folk Week, to name just three, have successfully helped to establish Kent as a destination for culture, energizing local economy.”

 Here she talks about other motivations.